fiji-hpc/hpc-datastore-cpp/README.md

 ### 2.2 Inclusion to your project
 As this library is header-only, the only thing you need is to copy content of `src` directory inside your project and `#include` it.

+### 2.3 Compile settings
+Of course, you can disable some unwanted features using compile macros.

+Available macros:

+* DATASTORE\_NDEBUG (also enabled by NDEBUG)
+Disables boundary and consistency checks and disables messages.
+* DATASTORE\_NLOG
+Disables all messages
+* DATASTORE\_NINFO
+Disables info messages
+* DATASTORE\_NWARNING
+Disables warning messages
+* DATASTORE\_ERROR
+Disables error messages

+See samples for an example.

 ## 3 Documentation